Whether walking in the woods, on the shore, or over the rocks, I try to pay attention. I am always astonished!

 I have moored myself between the cypress knees on the shady east side of Big Cypress Bayou.
 I am about seven and one-half miles downstream from Jefferson, Texas, and maybe a half-mile from where I entered the bayou at my Dad’s property.
 Again, “Dad’s property.”
 He has been deceased almost three years, and I continue to have difficulty saying “my property.”

 The dragonflies are buzzing around, hovering inches over the glass surface of the murky, brown water.
 Brown water that is somewhat out of the ordinary for water that is usually a clearer dark green.
 I assume that the water has not cleared up after the torrential spring rains and flooding.
-The water level is continuing to fall – thus, the dirty brown water filled with mud and silt.
+The water level is continuing to fall – thus, the dirty brown water filled with mud and sil

 Anyway, back to the dragonflies, which I assume are responsible for the fish jumping just off my bow.
 I wonder if the fish will actually ever catch the darting dragonflies.
 Ahh!
 Could that be why the fisherman’s artificial lure is called a “fly?”
 Now, that just occurred to me as a new thought; however, as I think about it, I know I have known that or had that thought before.
 A brain blip, I suppose??